prof-tallman/csc228/internet/homework_trust_but_verify.md

 1. Website: What website are you investigating?

-2. Subject: To what hostname or domain was the certificate issued?
+2. Subject: What information appears in the certificate's Subject field?

-3. Subject Alternative Names: What other hostnames, domains, or wildcard domains can use this certificate (if any)?
+3. Subject Alternative Names: What hostnames, domains, or wildcard domains does the certificate identify as valid for this certificate?

 4. Issuer: Who issued this certificate?